Skip to content

 • Outcome rate, not completion rate.
 "Output is easy to measure and tells you almost nothing; outcome is harder to measure and tells you everything" (Digital Applied: AI Agent ROI, 2026).

 • Zero outcome telemetry.
-Retiring the headcount metric without standing up the dashboards above leaves a vacuum filled by even worse proxies — lines of AI-generated code, prompt counts, suggestion-acceptance ratios.
-Build the replacement before retiring the placeholder.
+Retiring headcount without the dashboards above leaves a vacuum filled by worse proxies — AI-generated code lines, prompt counts, acceptance ratios.
+Build the replacement first.

 • Genuinely decomposable parallel work.
-For breadth-first research, multi-vendor extraction, or batch document processing, more agents helps up to the parallelisation limit (Kim et al., 2025); Anthropic's research mode is the canonical case.
-Headcount in that narrow class is a weak-but-positive signal.
-The anti-pattern is generalising from it.
+For breadth-first research, multi-vendor extraction, or batch processing, more agents helps up to the parallelization limit (Kim et al., 2025).
+Headcount there is a weak-but-positive signal — the anti-pattern is generalising from it.

-• Non-technical executive reporting.
-"8 production agents" lands on a board slide; "0.72 cost per merged PR at 31% unedited acceptance" requires a briefing.
-Publish both — do not suppress either.
+• Non-technical reporting.
+"8 production agents" lands on a board slide; "0.72 cost per merged PR" needs a briefing.
+Publish both.

 Example